xwmx/nb/README.md

   --to-note       Preserve the existing filename and replace the bookmark's
                   ".bookmark.md" extension with ".md" to convert the bookmark to a Markdown note.
+  --to-title      Set the filename to the note title, lowercased with spaces
+                  and disallowed filename characters replaced with underscores.

 Description:
   Move or rename a note.
 Move the note to <path> or change the file type.